sankarshanmukhopadhyay/Links/README.md

 The village is the next-higher-up level of information processing after the brain.
 It is the natural repository of common sense, of culture.

 AIs routinely make gaffes that would be a source of bemusement, shock, or ridicule in a village.
-A village is a reputation economy, where gaffes have consequences.
+A village is a reputation economy where gaffes have consequences.
 For flesh-and-blood intelligences like you and me, gaffes are associated with the sting of shame.
 Our reputation is an asset.
-If we conpromise that asset, it feels terrible.
+If we compromise that asset, it feels terrible.
 Shame is a deep learning experience that re-wires the brain.

 Collectively, the village is policing a set of norms.
 In this world, each individual must find a balance between compliance and ambition.
 Sometimes, individuals or coalitions of individuals push up against the conservative expectations of the village and manage to change the accepted norms.
-Norms can evolve.
+Norms evolve.

 Human brains grow to maturity inside the reputation economy of a village.
 As they do so, the brains develop constraints that guard against loss of prestige.
 In a village, prestige is currency.
 AIs are not yet guarding their reputation in this way.
 They don't develop the set of commonsense constraints, and often they seem stupid.

-Part of the premise of this project is that social constrains will form a useful training franework for AI.
+Part of the premise of this project is that social constrains will form a useful training framework for AI.
 We believe the future will include a type of AI that knows its reputation is an asset, and that will have a digital equivalent of shame as part of its reward function.
 We believe such an AI will have better access to the slippery notion of 'common sense'.
-We think such an AI will seem less stupid, and is a better chance if aligning its behaviour with village norms.
+We think such an AI will seem less stupid, and is a better chance of aligning its behaviour with village norms.

 But we are not proposing to work on such an AI as a first order of business.
 Instead we want to discover what is universal about human reputation systems and develop a common architecture to support those systems.